 A hammer?
 Effective as a murder weapon, to be sure.
 But since when are hammers one of the ritual tools used in Wicca?
 Nothing is said about the weapon used to slit the victim’s throats, nor does the article draw any connection between this and the allegation that Wicca is somehow involved.

-A neighbor is quoted later in the article, giving the obligatory warning about SMALL CHILDREN and their possible exposure to the occult:“It’s frightening to think about.
+“It’s frightening to think about.
 Especially when you have small children,” neighbor Ken Lester said, according to affiliate WECT.
 “To find out that it was this weird, satanic cult, witchcraft whatever, is just really unsettling.”

 What we have here is a place that time has apparently forgot, where apparently the county sheriff has never heard of the West Memphis Three, one of the most highly-profiled criminal cases of the last hundred years.